mehulagg/gitlab/doc/development/fe_guide/dark_mode.md

 ## Using different values in light and dark mode

 Ideally we use the same values for both light and dark mode, for most things this works.
-There are some cases where we need a different value for some reason.
-The current preferred approach is still being decided, use your judgement when choosing what to do.
+There are some cases where we need a different value for dark mode.

-Option 1: Add override using the `.dark-mode` class added to `body`
+You can add am override using the `.gl-dark` class that dark mode adds to `body`

 ```scss
 color: $gray-700;